Torture during the Algerian War: Overview

-The Battle of Algiers (January–October 1957), the state of emergency and the ICRC report
+Battle of Algiers (January–October 1957), state of emergency and ICRC report

 The civilian authorities relinquished control to the military during the Battle of Algiers from January to October 1957.
 Thus, General Jacques Massu, commander of the 10th Parachute Division (10e DP), in charge during the Battle of Algiers, was to crush the insurgency by whatever means necessary.
 They threw hundreds of prisoners into the sea from the port of Algiers or by helicopter death flights.
 Since the corpses sometimes came back up to the surface, they began to pour concrete on their feet.
 These victims were known as "Bigeard's shrimps" ("crevettes Bigeard") after the surname of a notorious paratroop helicopter commander.
 French military chaplains quieted the troubled military's consciences.
 One of them, Louis Delarue, wrote a text distributed to all units:

 If, in the general interest, the law allows a murderer to be killed, why should it be seen as monstrous to submit a delinquent who has been recognized as such, and is therefore liable to be put to death, to an interrogation which might be painful but whose only object is, thanks to the revelations he may make about his accomplices and leaders, to protect the innocent?
 Exceptional circumstances call for exceptional measures.

 In 1958 General Salan set up special military internment centers for PAM rebels.
 The Minister of Interior declared a state of emergency, while the army engaged in a "struggle against the terrorism" of the FLN.
 Special powers were devolved to the military and were returned to civilian powers only in September 1959, when Charles de Gaulle made his speech on self-determination.
 General Salan refused to apply the Geneva Conventions ratified by France in 1951 because the detainees were not POWs.
 The civil authorities had different attitudes concerning the use of torture by the military.
 The IGAME (Inspecteur général en mission extraordinaire) of both Oran and Algiers chose to avoid the issue, whereas the IGAME of Constantinois, Maurice Papon (who died in 2007 after having been convicted for crimes against humanity for his role under Vichy), was actively involved in repression (Branche, 2004).

-On 5 January 1960 the newspaper Le Monde published a summary of the report on the ICRC's seventh mission to Algeria.
+On 5 January 1960 the newspaper Le Monde published a summary of the report on the International Committee of the Red Cross (ICRC)'s seventh mission to Algeria.
 "Numerous cases of ill-treatment and torture are still being reported", the article disclosed, giving the ICRC's legitimacy to the many previously documented cases.
 A colonel in the French police force had told the delegates, "The struggle against terrorism makes it necessary to resort to certain questioning techniques as the only way of saving human life and avoiding new attacks."
 (Branche, 2004).

 It was found much later that Gaston Gosselin, a member of the Ministry of Justice who was responsible for internment issues in metropolitan France, had leaked the report to the journalists of Le Monde.
 He had to resign a few months later, and the ICRC was prohibited for a year from undertaking any mission to Algeria.